tgstation/tgstation-server/README.md

 - `General:GitHubAccessToken`: Specify a classic GitHub personal access token with no scopes here to highly mitigate the possiblity of 429 response codes from GitHub requests

+- `General:DiscordSlashCommandName`: The Discord slash command name for TGS chat commands.
+Defaults to `tgs`; use 1-32 letters, digits, `-`, `_`, or apostrophes, without the leading `/`.
+Restart is required.

 - `General:SkipAddingByondFirewallException`: Set to `true` if you have Windows firewall disabled

 - `General:AdditionalEventScriptsDirectories`: An array of directories that are considered to contain EventScripts alongside instance directories.
 Working directory for executed scripts will remain the instance EventScripts directory.